 Relying solely on muscle memory when singing isn't a quality strategy.
 Hearing yourself as you sing helps tremendously in performing the way you intend to.

 Without clear monitoring of their voices, many singers become “pitchy,” which is rarely a positive occurrence!
 So how do singers hear themselves better on stage?

 Live stage shows typically utilize one or both of the following monitoring methods:

 - Foldback monitoring

-Foldback monitoring is when “wedges” (loudspeaker monitors) are laid on the floor pointing toward the ears of the performers.
-Like the in-ear monitors, different mixes are sent to different monitors based on the musicians’ needs.
+Foldback monitoring is when “wedges” (loudspeaker monitors) are laid on the floor pointing toward the performers' ears.
+Like the in-ear monitors, different mixes are sent to different monitors based on the musicians' needs.

-If you’re having a hard time hearing yourself through the monitors, don’t be shy to signal to the audio technician to turn up your monitor mix!
+If you're having difficulty hearing yourself through the monitors, don't be shy to signal to the audio technician to turn up your monitor mix!

 Proper Microphone Position

 As discussed in the main paragraph of this article, holding the microphone in the optimal position will help a singer hear their voice on stage.
 The cleaner the signal, the more the vocal will “cut through” the monitor mix!